thtop/stephen-ts-notes/06-Tuples/notes.md

 ## Tuple

-- Array-like structure where each element represents some property of a record
+- **Array** -like structure where each element represents some property of a record